MMZK1526/Haskell-RM/README.md

 If we treat `R0` as the result and the other registers as the input, then a register machine that has registers from `R0` to `Rn` is a partial function from $\mathbb N^n$ to $\mathbb N$.
 In our previous example, the function is `f(R1, R2) = R1 + R2`.

 Despite its first appearance, register machines are actually very powerful: the system is Turing-complete.
-This means it can do basically whatever modern computers can do.
+This means they are capable of basically whatever modern computers can do.

 ## Efficiency
 TODO